The Mantis Network I: A standard grid of templates and masks for cross-correlation analyses of ultra-hot Jupiter transmission spectra: Cross-correlation templates

 Figure \ref{fig:spectra_examples2} shows an example for a temperature of 4000 K for a spectrum $R_{\mathrm{all}}(\lambda)$ containing all species (top panel) and one where \ch{Ca+} has been removed ($R_{\mathrm{rm}, \ch{Ca+}}(\lambda)$, middle panel).
 The difference between the transit depths of these contains the missing lines of \ch{Ca+}, from which relative depths are subsequently derived (lower panel).

-The effect of masking by other species is not immediately evident from the bottom panel of Fig. \ref{fig:spectra_examples2}, but is demonstrated in Fig. \ref{fig:subtract_example} where we compare the single-species template spectrum for \ch{Y} with that of the subtracted spectrum.
+The effect of masking by other species is not immediately evident from the bottom panel of Fig. \ref{fig:spectra_examples2}, but is demonstrated in Fig. \ref{fig:subtract_example} where we compare the single-species template spectrum for yttrium with that of the subtracted spectrum.
 In the subtracted spectrum, some of the lines from the single-species template are entirely missing, while others are weighted differently relative to each other.
 The missing lines are effectively blocked by the lines of other species.
 Lines that are still visible but have a considerably smaller height are usually blended with the line wings of other species and are, therefore, only partially visible in the full spectrum.

-Finally, we correlate the detected line peak positions from the single-species template with those in the subtracted template spectrum.
+Finally, we correlated the detected line peak positions from the single-species template with those in the subtracted template spectrum.
 This allows us to quantify if these lines would actually be visible in a spectrum that contains all species or if the line is partially or totally covered by other species' lines.

 While initially we aimed to use these subtracted spectra as new templates, this proved to be difficult.
 The subtraction is not perfect because a species' opacity does not linearly transform into the transit radius.
-Simply subtracting two different transmission spectra therefore doesn't take the more complex relationship between the transit radius and the absorption coefficients into account, creating small distortions in the line-wings, with negative imprints of absorption by the other species' at a level much smaller than typical line cores.
+Simply subtracting two different transmission spectra therefore does not take the more complex relationship between the transit radius and the absorption coefficients into account, creating small distortions in the line-wings, with negative imprints of absorption by the other species' at a level much smaller than typical line cores.
 We show such an example for \ch{Ca+} in Fig \ref{fig:subtract_example2}.
 The negative imprints of other species can clearly be seen in the line wing of the strong \ch{Ca+} line.

-Therefore, we only use the subtracted spectra to determine the relative depths of line cores, which are used to create line masks, and not full cross-correlation templates.
+Therefore, we only used the subtracted spectra to determine the relative depths of line cores, which are used to create line masks, and not full cross-correlation templates.